 honeybells

-Honeybells are rare citrus fruits—generally only harvested once a year in January—and a Florida specialty now available to everyone.
-They’re a hybrid cross between a Dancy tangerine and a Duncan grapefruit, resulting in a tangelo (tangerine plus pomelo, get it?) that’s shaped like a bell and juicier than any orange you’ve ever tasted.
+Honeybells are rare citrus fruits, generally harvested once a year in January.
+Now, this Florida specialty is available to everyone.
+They’re a hybrid between a Dancy tangerine and a Duncan grapefruit, resulting in a tangelo (tangerine plus pomelo, get it?) that’s shaped like a bell and juicier than any orange you’ve ever tasted.

 CALIFORNIA